What Types of Endovascular Treatments Are Common Now

 • Minimal postoperative pain in the majority of cases

-• Ability to perform procedures on patients who cannot undergo general anesthesia
+• Ability to perform procedures on patients who cannot undergo general anaesthesia

 Most Common Endovascular Procedures